Meet Jimmy. Jimmy is an employee in your company. He Does Things With Computers (official title).

 Protect against malware infections that use USB devices to spread

 After reducing which removable devices can be used in your company, you can also make sure that allowable removable storage drives that are connected are protected by Windows Defender Antivirus.

 First, ensure that real-time scanning for USB devices is enabled, and then make sure to enable the exploit guard attack surface reduction rule that can block untrusted and unsigned files on the removable device as soon as it’s connected.

 If the device has direct memory access (DMA) capability (typically Thunderbolt devices) it can potentially be allowed to bypass the login and lockscreen.

 You can prevent this situation by blocking devices from having DMA until a user logs on.

-This can be done in Intune by creating a Device Restrictions policy and setting the Direct Memory Access toggle to Block under the General settings category (as in the following screenshot), or with the DmaGuard MDM CSP policy.
+This can be done in Intune by creating a Device Restrictions policy and setting the Direct Memory Access toggle to Block under the General settings category, or with the DmaGuard MDM CSP policy.

 View the device control support documentation for other Windows Defender scanning option (including scheduled scans and starting scans after a removable device is mounted) as well as other DMA protections.

 Control how users can use removable devices (DLP)